 SOME COOL, ECONOMICAL AND STRATEGICALLY LOCATED STAY OPTIONS

 LUXURY HOTEL AND RESORT IN NORTH GOA

-Estrela do mar beach resort : Conveniently located at KhobraVaddo, Calangute, it is just 1 kilometer away from Baga Beach and 500 metres away from Our Lady of Piety Chapel.
+Estrela do mar beach resort : Conveniently located at KhobraVaddo, Calangute, it is just 1 kilometer away from Baga Beach and 500 meters away from Our Lady of Piety Chapel.
 Most places of attractions are at walking distance from here.
 It is just 41 km (approx.) away from Goa International Airport and 50 km (approx.) from Margao Railway Station.
-It boasts of a variety of rooms such as beach cottage, swiss cottages, standard, luxury, executive, family.
+It boasts of a variety of rooms such as beach cottage, Swiss cottages, standard, luxury, executive, family.
 Rooms are air conditioned and stocked with tea/coffee maker, mini bar, color television, safe, and telephone.
 What’s more, you can also expect live performances.
 Think banjo, tabla, guitar, sitar, Rajasthani folk dance, Goan dance, movies, DJ nights, the works!
 Address – KhobraVaddo, Calangute, Bardez Goa – 403516, Goa.

 BUDGET HOTEL IN NORTH GOA